 Our overlay links run a real-time protocol that recovers packets only if there is a chance to deliver them in time, and forward packets even out of order to the next hop.
-We describe our real time recovery protocol as follows:
+We describe our real time recovery protocol next:

-- Each node in the overlay keeps a circular packet buffer per outgoing link, maintaining packets sent within a time equal to the maximum delay supported by the audio codec.
-Old packets are dropped out of the buffer if they are expired, or when the circular buffer is full. - Intermediate nodes forward packets as they are received, even out of order. - Upon detecting a loss on one of its overlay links, a node asks the upstream node for the missed packet.
+- Each overlay node keeps a circular packet buffer per outgoing link, maintaining packets sent within a time equal to the maximum delay supported by the audio codec.
+Packets are dropped out of the buffer when they expire, or when the circular buffer is full. - Intermediate nodes forward packets as they are received, even out of order. - Upon detecting a loss on one of its overlay links, a node asks the upstream node for the missed packets.
 A retransmission request for a packet is only sent once.
 We only use negative acknowledgments, thus limiting the amount of traffic when no packets are lost. - When an overlay node receives a retransmission request it checks in its circular buffer, and if it has the packet it resends it, otherwise it does nothing.
-A token bucket mechanism regulates the maximum ratio between the number of retransmissions and the number of data packets sent.
+A token bucket mechanism regulates the maximum ratio between the number of retransmissions and the number of original packets sent.
 This way we limit the number of retransmissions on lossy links. - If a node receives the same packet twice (say because it was requested as a loss, but then both the original and the retransmission arrive), only the first instance of the packet will be forwarded towards the destination.